List of largest fish: Cartilaginous fish (Chondrichthyes)

 The manta ray, here seen at Hin Daeng, Thailand, is the largest ray.

 Both the largest species of this order and the largest of all rays is the giant oceanic manta ray (Manta birostris).
-This peaceful leviathan can reach a size of 3000 kg, a "disk" width of 9.1 m and a total length of 5 m.
+This peaceful leviathan can reach a weight of 3000 kg, a "disk" width of 9.1 m and a total length of 5 m.
 A related species reaches barely smaller sizes, the devil fish (Mobula mobular).
 It can grow up to a 5.2 m disk width, a total length of 6.5 m and a weight of at least 1000 kg.
 The largest stingray is generally accepted to be the short-tail stingray (Dasyatis brevicaudata), found off the southern tip of Africa and Australasia, at up to 4.3 m across the disk and weighing more than 350 kg.
 Although there are several large stingrays that at least approach this species' size.
 One, the giant freshwater stingray (Himantura polylepis), of the large rivers of South Asia, can weigh up to 600 kg, measure up to 5 m in total length and have a disc span of 2.4 m.
 The largest verifiably recorded was 300 kg and 4 m.
 Still, they are the largest of all freshwater exclusive (non-anadromous) fish.